-The College of Public Health at Kent State University led by Andrew M. Snyder has the unique opportunity to positively impact the health outcomes of lesbian, gay, bisexual, transgender and queer (LGBTQ+) residents in the Greater Akron area as well as contributing to public health evidence-based practice throughout Ohio and the United States through a first-time LGBTQ+ community needs assessment.
+The College of Public Health at Kent State University led by Andrew M. Snyder has the unique opportunity to positively impact the health outcomes of lesbian, gay, bisexual, transgender and queer (LGBTQ+) residents in the Greater Akron area as well as contributing to public health evidence-based practice throughout Ohio and the United States through a first-time comprehensive LGBTQ+ specific community needs assessment.

-- education and literacy
+- Religion and Spirituality

-- employment and commerce
+- Education and Literacy

-- recreation and leisure
+- Recreation and Leisure

 Capturing insight about the current status and potential accomplishments and deficiencies in the LGBTQ+ community will provide valuable information freely accessible by the community to support and validate decision making and prioritize commitments to community health interventions, resources and investments.
 Data collection methods include incentivized and focus groups, stakeholder interviews and unique community activities designed to collection information while strengthening public health partnerships.